ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/08_hypothesis_testing/04_p-value.md

 - The p-value measures how compatible your sample data is with H₀
 - Smaller p-values provide stronger evidence against H₀
 - The decision threshold is determined by your chosen significance level (α)
-- The same test can be performed using either the original statistic or its standardized version
+- The same test can be performed using either the original statistic or its standardized version.
+The standardized version (z-score in this case) is usually more convenient, especially because you can use standard tables or calculators for the probability.

 ---